wallisga/slippi_stats/README.md

 - **Real-time Data Visualization** with interactive charts and tables
 - **RESTful API** for programmatic access to game data
 - **Client Registration System** for automated replay collection
-- **Enterprise Observability** with OpenTelemetry for monitoring and debugging

 ## Quick Start